Communication-Aware Synthesis of Safety Controller for Networked Control Systems: Communication Error bound analysis

 where $\hat{x}_k \in \mathbb{R}^n$ denotes the state estimation from Kalman filter, $P_k \in \mathbb{R}^{n \times n}$ represents the error covariance matrix at time step $k$, with the initial estimation error covariance is denoted by $P_0 \succeq 0$, and $T_k \in \mathbb{R}^{n \times p}$ is the Kalman gain matrix at time step $k$. \end{definition}

 To characterize how communication imperfections affect the state estimation error, we focus on the error covariance of the Kalman filter.
+When measurements are unavailable due to packet drops or delays, the Kalman filter performs prediction-only updates.
+Consequently, the estimation covariance increases, which is reflected in the bound of $e_\text{up}(k)$.
 The estimation error covariance $P_k$ of the Kalman filter has the following boundedness property.

 \begin{theorem} \citep{Li2016} Considering the Kalman filter as in Definition~\ref{def:definition3}, the error covariance $P_k$ has an upper bound

 where $p_k$ is recursively defined as